July Promo: 4% Management Fee (Available In: NC, OH, SC, TX, VA)Learn More

 Rent by Bedroom Count in Houston Metro

-Bedroom Count in Houston metroMedian Rent (May 2026)
+Bedroom Count in Houston MetroMedian Rent (June 2026)

-Source: Doorstead market data, aggregated from public records and online rental listings across all property types, Houston metro, May 2026.
+Source: Doorstead market data, aggregated from public records and online rental listings across all property types, Houston Metro, June 2026.

 Rent by Property Type in Houston Metro